parsakazempour/About-Me/README.md

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>
 </div>
+Hi there
 Welcome to my GitHub repository!
 Here you'll find a collection of my data analysis projects, showcasing my skills and expertise in the field.
-As a former oil and gas engineer and stakeholders manager, I have successfully transitioned my career to become a data analyst.
+As a former oil and gas engineer and stakeholders manager, I want to change my career to become a data analyst.
 This journey has allowed me to leverage my analytical mindset, problem-solving abilities, and strong attention to detail in a new and exciting way.
-About Me

-With a solid background in engineering and stakeholder management, I bring a unique perspective to the world of data analysis.
-My experience in the oil and gas industry has honed my ability to work with complex datasets, extract valuable insights, and present them in a clear and concise manner.
 I have a passion for turning raw data into actionable information that drives informed decision-making.

 Projects

-In this repository, you'll find a selection of projects that highlight my skills in data analysis.
+In My profile, you'll find a selection of projects that highlight my skills in data analysis.
 Each project demonstrates my proficiency in using various tools and techniques, including but not limited to:

     Data cleaning and preprocessing
     data analysis